• Grottes du Cerdon website uses cookies for a better experience : I understand

 Shape your pottery using the Neolithic technique, decorate it and take it away at the end of the day.

-Is it possible to do the workshops with a stroller ?
+• Is it possible to conduct the prehistoric workshops?